Tasmanian Devils | Bush Heritage Australia Skip to main content

 While thousands of Tasmanian Devils were killed, thankfully they didn’t suffer the same fate as the Tasmanian Tiger.
 Devils are now a protected species, but their survival is threatened by something far more insidious.

-Devil Facial Tumour Disease (DFTD) is a contagious disease discovered in the mid-1990s.
+This contagious disease was discovered in the mid-1990s.
 Individuals pick it up through fighting and mating.
 Lumpy tumours form around the head and neck, growing rapidly so that the animal finds it hard to eat.

 An individual can die of starvation within six months of symptoms showing.
 Tens of thousands of Tasmanian Devils have died from DFTD, which is the main reason they are endangered.